-Admission Criteria Continued Stay Criteria Discharge Criteria In addition to the criteria for general Inpatient Psychiatric Services, the following criterion is necessary for admission: Must meet ALL continued stay criteria for Inpatient Psychiatric Services as well as the following criterion : ANY of the following criteria (1-3) is sufficient for discharge from Acute Inpatient Mental Health - High-Intensity: The member presents a current threat of harm to self or others which is not likely to be safely managed on a general inpatient psychiatric unit as evidenced by: 1.
-The member's condition continues to meet admission criteria for Acute, High- Intensity Inpatient Mental Health Services requiring 1.
-The member no longer meets continuing stay criteria for Acute, High-Intensity Inpatient Mental Health Services requiring specialized
+In addition to the criteria for general Inpatient Psychiatric Services, the following criterion is necessary for admission:

-Admission Criteria Continued Stay Criteria Discharge Criteria a.
-The Member consistently requires a level of close monitoring or intervention by staff beyond 1:1 observation and the usual capacity of a general inpatient psychiatric unit to maintain safety; b.
-The member's treatment requires staff with specific training and skills to treat and contain atypical aggressive, assaultive behavior beyond the abilities of typical general inpatient psychiatric unit staff; and c.
+- The member presents a current threat of harm to self or others which is not likely to be safely managed on a general inpatient psychiatric unit as evidenced by: - a.
+The Member consistently requires a level of close monitoring or intervention by staff beyond 1:1 observation and the usual capacity of a general inpatient psychiatric unit to maintain safety; - b.
+The member's treatment requires staff with specific training and skills to treat and contain atypical aggressive, assaultive behavior beyond the abilities of typical general inpatient psychiatric unit staff; and - c.
 The member's treatment and maintenance of safety require a highly structured clinical program and environment including single rooms, limited census, enhanced staffing, and increased observation.

+At least one of the following criteria (2-5) must be met as evidence of danger to self or others requiring more-intensive observation and intervention:

+- The member has an established history of significant treatment-resistant assaultive behavior to self and/or others; - 3.
+The member has recent history of behaviors that were

+Must meet ALL continued stay criteria for Inpatient Psychiatric Services as well as the following criterion:

+1. The member's condition continues to meet admission criteria for Acute, High-Intensity Inpatient Mental Health Services requiring specialized milieu and increased observation and staffing levels and acute treatment interventions have not been exhausted, and no other less-intensive level of care would be adequate.

+ANY of the following criteria (1-3) is sufficient for discharge from Acute Inpatient Mental Health - High-Intensity:

-At least one of the following criteria (2-5) must be met as evidence of danger to self or others requiring more-intensive observation and intervention: 2.
-The member has an established history of significant treatment-resistant assaultive behavior to self and/or others; 3.
-The member has recent history of behaviors that were not successfully or safely managed on a general inpatient psychiatric unit; 4.
-The member is actively engaged in significant dangerous behavior which has not responded to usual interventions at a lessintensive level of care; or 5.
-The member has a significant history of dangerous sexualized behavior including being a registered Level III sex offender or person specialized milieu and increased observation and staffing levels and acute treatment interventions have not been exhausted, and no other less-intensive level of care would be adequate. milieu and increased observation and staffing levels but does meet admission criteria for general Acute Inpatient Psychiatric Services or another level of care, either more- or lessintensive, where the member can be safely treated; 2.
-Treatment plan goals and objectives have been substantially met and/or a safe, continuing care program can be arranged and deployed at a less intensive level of care; or 3.
+- 1. The member no longer meets continuing stay criteria for Acute, High-Intensity Inpatient Mental Health Services requiring specialized milieu and increased observation and staffing levels but does meet admission criteria for general Acute Inpatient Psychiatric Services or another level of care, either more- or less-intensive, where the member can be safely treated: - 2.
+Treatment plan goals and objectives have been substantially met and/or a safe, continuing care program can be arranged and deployed at a less intensive level of care; or - 3.
 The member is not making progress toward treatment goals, and there is no reasonable expectation of progress at this level of care.
 The need for high-intensity of services is the result of a chronic condition, and the member requires transfer to a long-term care setting for ongoing treatment.